AdobeDocs/frameio-api/src/pages/guides/Zapier/Migrating from Legacy to V4/index.md

 ### For Existing Users

-If you're currently using the legacy Frame.io Zapier integration, your existing Zaps will continue to work.
-However, we recommend migrating to V4 since we've phased out support for legacy integrations to focus on improving our latest features.
+If you're currently using the legacy [Frame.io Zapier integration](https://zapier.com/apps/frameio/integrations), your existing Zaps will only work with the legacy version of Frame.io.
+Once you've upgraded your Frame.io Account to V4, you'll need to rebuild your integrations using the [Frame.io V4 Zapier integration](https://zapier.com/apps/frameio-v4/integrations).

 ### For New Users